opendilab/DI-engine-docs/source/04_best_practice/env_wrapper.rst

 How to use Env Wrapper
 ------------------------------------
-The next question is how should we wrap the environment with Env Wrapper.
+The next question is how to wrap the environment with Env Wrapper.
 One solution is to wrap the environment manually and explicitly：

 .. code:: python